astropy/astropy-APEs/APE1.rst

 **Ideally, the editorial process should not take longer than a month.**
 Once the APE editors are happy with the APE, they will:

 #.
 Make sure the APE has a status of "Discussion".
+In the status section of the
+   APE header, also include the earliest date when the discussion period can end (at least two weeks from when the email is sent to astropy-dev that starts the discussion period, see below).

 #.
 If additional files are attached with the APE in the PR, make sure the
    file sizes are reasonable.